Standing for election to Council

 Members are elected to Council for an initial term of three years.
 Council members must then either retire or stand for re-election.
 Members can serve for a maximum of nine years, but this can be extended to 12 years if they become an Officer in their last term.

 Council members’ commitments include attendance at the three Council meetings held each year and the annual Council meeting which follows the AGM.
-Most meetings take place on a Saturday and require some preparation time.
-Meetings are typically held in the UK or online, but may on occasion take place outside the UK.
+Council meetings are typically held online or in the UK and require some preparation time.
 In addition, you may also be invited to attend some seminars and dinners for Council members.

 As a Council member you may be asked to represent Council at members events by the market teams and to other advocacy activities in markets.